 What if, the developer wants to create / to add new functionality or packages to the existing; Yocto also enables the developer to do so.
 He can create a custom layer and add further that layer to his build to create a custom recipe; this enables him to create a custom bootable image, a custom reference distribution.
 He can use Toaster as well; Toaster is nothing but a web interface to OpenEmbedded and BitBake – allows to configure and run his builds, and provides information and statistics about the build process.
 In this way, Yocto enables the developer to create a complete customized reference distribution.

-eInfochips has recently released “Yocto” Open Embedded support for Eragon 410, based on Qualcomm Snapdragon 410, using Linaro 16.06 version.
+eInfochips has recently released Linux support for Aikri QCS405 and Aikri QRB5165, built on Yocto Thud v2.6.4 and v2.6.1 respectively.
 To know more about our offerings based on Qualcomm processors, visit our Eragon website